marvs/navfund/README.md

 # Navfund

-Navfund is a ruby gem that fetches the values of the current NAVPU/NAVPS of several Banks/Providers of UITFs/Mutual Funds in the Philippines.
-Currently it only supports Sunlife NAVPS.
+Navfund is a ruby gem that fetches the values of the current NAVPU/NAVPS of several Banks/Providers of UITFs/Mutual Funds.
+Currently it only supports Philippine providers.

 ## Installation